-Under a MACRS schedule, a greater percentage of the depreciable value is taken over the first few years.
+Under a MACRS schedule, a higher percentage of the depreciable value is taken over the first few years.
 And the schedule is shorter, between 5 and 7 years.
-It’s important to know the value of your plane when you create a depreciation schedule.
+It’s essential to know the value of your plane when you create a depreciation schedule.

 The MACRS method is preferred by most owners because of its acceleration.
 It’s a front-loaded system that lets you deduct most of the cost of your aircraft within a few years.